 All school visits must operate in line with the school procedures.
 The school operates under the Norfolk County System for approving educational visits.
-Full details can be obtained from Vicky Nolan in the Geography Department.

 Prevent

 Prevent is the government strategy to stop people being radicalised or becoming terrorists.
 Concerns about any persons at the school must be passed on, no matter how small they might seem.